Clinical Biologic Imaging and Genetic Repository (C-BIG Repository)

-“It is essential that we aggregate biological materials and high-quality multi-modal patient data to advance our understanding of the molecular changes driving rare neurological diseases.
-With the Open Science C-BIG repository, we are making it easier to do clinical and translational research, accelerating our ability to collect meaningful information with the goal of improving patient care."
+“It's essential that we aggregate biological materials and high-quality multi-modal patient data to advance our understanding of the molecular changes driving rare neurological diseases.
+With the C-BIG Repository, we are making it easier to do clinical and translational research, accelerating our ability to collect meaningful information with the goal of improving patient care."

 - Jason Karamchandani